 - Eyes and ears on me in 3-2-1- This is my trusty go-to for getting students to quiet down.
 As I waited for all eyes and ears, I’d point with my two fingers at students who were and were not following the directions.
 I am not a fan of humiliation tactics in the classroom, but when everyone else has settled and that one kid hasn’t… they quickly quiet down when my eyes and everyone else’s are on them.

 - Class-Yes- This is whole brain call and response that worked wonders with my third graders.
 It is simple, you train your class that when you say “Class” they respond with “Yes”.
 What sets this apart from other attention getters is that students have to respond in the exact way you called.
 So, if you say “Classity-class-class” they respond with “Yessity-yes-yes”.

 - Give Me Five- This is an old primary teacher stand by.
 When the teacher says, “Give me five!”, the class responds by holding their open hand up toward the teacher.
-The five stands for:
+The five stand for:

-- 1. eyes on speaker
+- 1. eyes on the speaker

 - 2. mouth closed